Table of Contents

 Altered States of Consciousness in Human History: A Brief Overview

 ASCs have likely been part of the human cognitive repertoire for at least 100,000 years, if not longer.
 Entoptically-suggestive art (that is, art composed of motifs indicating sensory deprivation and commonly-associated forms of visual hallucination) can be seen as early as 70,000-100,000 years ago at Blombos Cave in South Africa (Henshilwood et al. 2002).
 Archaeological evidence for institutionalized ASCs has been found in human societies across the globe and throughout human history.

 Examples of ASCs in the Archaeological Record

-Maya society’s ritual consumption of balché, a mead-like drink made with the hallucinogenic plant Longocarpus longistylus.
+Pre-Columbian Maya society ritually consumed balché, a mead-like drink made with the hallucinogenic plant Longocarpus longistylus.

-Olmec usage of “hallucinogens such as native tobacco (Nicotiana rustica) or the psychoactive venom found in the parathyroid gland on the marine toad Bufus marinus.
+The Olmec used “hallucinogens such as native tobacco (Nicotiana rustica) or the psychoactive venom found in the parathyroid gland of the marine toad Bufus marinus.
 Bones of this totally inedible toad appeared in trash deposits at San Lorenzo, while the magnificent kneeling figure known as the ‘Princeton Shaman’ has one of these amphibians incised on the top of his head” (Diehl 2004, 106; Sharer and Morley 1992).

 In the South Pacific, Maori religious specialists employed Maori kava (Macropiper excelsum) in religious ritual and Polynesian groups such as the Hawaiians and Tongans used ‘awa (Piper methysticum) as an aid to communing spiritually with ancestors (Kirch 1985; Kirch 1988).